AndrewRadev/rails_extra.vim/README.md

 ### Edit commands

 There's extra editing commands you can use that are similar to what vim-rails provides.
 These are defined as buffer-local commands in rails project files, just like vim-rails does it.
+There are also S, V, and T versions.

 If you'd like to define them globally, see the "[Advanced Usage](#advanced-usage)" section below.

 ``` vim
 :Efactory <factory-name>